liutongkun/FAIR/README.md

 ## Training
 ### MVTec AD
-The original code use the DTD dataset to create synthesized anomalies, so you first need to download it <br>: the DTD dataset (optional): https://www.robots.ox.ac.uk/~vgg/data/dtd/<br>
+The original code uses the DTD dataset to create synthesized anomalies, so you first need to download it <br>: the DTD dataset (optional): https://www.robots.ox.ac.uk/~vgg/data/dtd/<br>
 Then